We offer a wide range of programs for children and welcome your family to participate in any way that is of interest!

 3 years – Kindergarten

 The Cherub Choir is a fun, inter-active way to introduce young children to music.
 This group is led by Teryl Pomeroy who has a passion for this age group and has been involved in leading children for 20 plus years.
-The Cherub Choir sings at the 11 AM service on the 2nd Sunday of each month beginning in October.
+The Cherub Choir sings monthly at the 11 AM service.

 1st – 3rd Grades

-This group, led by our piano accompanist Esther Lee, helps children build their confidence as they explore the basics of choral singing — good vocal production, learning the mechanics of breathing, and harmonizing, as well as learning to read music.
-The Children’s Choir sings at the 11 AM service on the 3rd Sunday of each month beginning in October.
+This group, led by Children’s Music Coordinator Ingrid Lestrud, helps children build their confidence as they explore the basics of choral singing — good vocal production, learning the mechanics of breathing, and harmonizing, as well as learning to read music.
+The Children’s Choir sings periodically at the 11 AM service.

 Mustard Seed Ministry, Sundays, 4:30 – 5:30 pm, Sanctuary

 For young performers, 3rd – 8th Grades

 This ministry is designed to inspire each students’ faith and creativity in a safe and nurturing environment, while helping students to hone their singing, dancing, and acting skills.
-This group, led by our Music Director, Tammy Lydon, and several other volunteer coaches will perform a short faith-based sketch or scene in worship on the 4th Sunday of each month beginning in October.
+This group, led by our Music Director, Tammy Lydon, and several other volunteer coaches will periodically perform a short faith-based sketch or scene in worship.
 A full-scale production is offered each Spring.

 Orchestra, Mondays, 6:45 – 7:45 pm for students in 7th Grade and Older